GLOBAL MARKETS-Stocks gain on talk on China growth; euro rises

 "There was a big improvement in the real trade deficit, so I think it's reasonable to expect a modest tailwind to growth in Q2 coming from the trade data, as opposed to a modest headwind.
 I think this puts GDP at 2 percent or higher," said Eric Green, chief economist at TD Securities in New York.

-The S&P materials sector rose 2.8 percent, while the energy sector gained 2.1 percent.
+The S&P materials sector rose 2.8 percent, while the energy sector gained 2.0 percent, stoked by

 U.S. government debt prices pared gains to trade at break-even or lower.
 The benchmark 10-year U.S. Treasury note was down 7/32 in price to yield 2.06 percent.